taskurotta/taskurotta.org/_includes/md/getting-started.md

         }
     }
 ```
-We are don't show impleentation of ProfileUtil it could be anything.
-It could be works with LDAP, RDBMS, etc. In this
-example you should see this worker only delegate invocation him-self to real module.
+Implementation of ProfileUtil it could be anything.
+It could be works with LDAP, RDBMS, etc. In this example you should see this worker only delegate invocation itself to real module ProfileUtil.

 ## <div id="gs-create-worker-client">Declaration of Interaction Method</div>